gocd-contrib/gomatic/README.md

 This mechanism can also be useful if you can't work out how to script something; you just make the change you want through the GoCD web based UI and then reverse engineer to see how to do it using Gomatic.
 Bear in mind that Gomatic does not currently support every configuration option available in GoCD, so it might not be possible to do everything you want to do.

+### Gotchas

+* Gomatic does not prevent you from creating config XML that GoCD will not accept.
+For example, if you create a stage that has no jobs, Gomatic won't complain until you try to run `save_updated_config`, at which time the GoCD server will reject the config XML.
+* Gomatic currently only supports calling `save_updated_config` once per instance of `GoCdConfigurator`.

 ## Developing gomatic